LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods: Conclusions

 \section{Conclusions}

 In this work, we have performed a collider analysis of LHC searches for pairs of scalar leptoquarks decaying into $b$-quarks and tau leptons.
 To carry out this phenomenological analysis, we have used an unbinned approach based on the so-called Machine-Learned Likelihoods method, in which we have incorporated as a novelty a simplified procedure for the inclusion of some systematic uncertainties.
+We remark that this method could be also applied to LQs coupled to other or mixed generations with promising results.
+However, it is not a goal of the present analysis to study these cases.

 Our strategy employs a binary classifier that discriminates between signal and background, estimating their PDFs through the use of KDE.
 The fact of knowing the signal and background PDFs allows us to compute the likelihood function of the exclusion hypothesis test in order to impose 95\% CL exclusion limits on the parameter space defined by the LQ mass and its branching fraction into a third-generation quark and a third-generation charged lepton.
 The results with this unbinned method, for an LHC center-of-mass energy of 13 TeV and a luminosity of 139 fb$^{-1}$, seem to show a tendency towards a potential improvement of the exclusion limits set by the ATLAS analysis.